Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libsndfile/README.md

   * The EasyConfig file is a mix of the EasyBuilders one and the University of Antwerpen one which predates the former.

+### Version 1.1 from CPE 22.05 on

+  * Trivial bump of the EasyConfig.

+  * Checked to add MPEG support, but LAME is not enough and MPG123 is also needed which may be a burden to install.
+We instead added the flag to disable MPEG support.

+  * The static library is no longer generated.